cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 - Read the instructions at this blog post: [A tip for mailing list operators to interoperate with DMARC to avoid failures](https://blogs.msdn.microsoft.com/tzink/2017/03/22/a-tip-for-mailing-list-operators-to-interoperate-with-dmarc-to-avoid-failures/)

-- C﻿onsider installing updates on your mailing list server to support ARC, see [https://arc-spec.org](https://arc-spec.org/)
+- Consider installing updates on your mailing list server to support ARC, see [https://arc-spec.org](https://arc-spec.org/)

 If you do not have ownership of the mailing list: